Enhanced data freshness

 About enhanced data freshness

-Data freshness is how long it takes Analytics to collect and process a hit from your property, and then make the data available via the Analytics interface or API.
+Data freshness is how long it takes Analytics to collect and process a hit from your property.
 If that process takes 20 minutes, then Data Freshness = 20 minutes.

 Enhanced data freshness shortens the time between user interactions and your opportunity to analyze those interactions so you can understand within minutes the results of things like Analytics configuration changes or new site designs.
 For example: